stephaneVercouillieBMID/slate/source/index.html.md

 ># CALL
->## Should there be 2 calls to itsme for this schedule?(One for Token request & one for Userinfo request) You indeed need to perform two Back-End to Back-End calls:
+>## Should there be 2 calls to itsme for this schedule?(One for Token request & one for Userinfo request) You need to perform two Back-End to Back-End calls indeed:

 \- The Token Request
 \- The UserInfo Request

 On top of this, the Authorization Request (AuthN Request in the schedule) consists of an HTTP redirection to the OpenID webpage of BMID.
 The content of this HTTP request is to be crafted by your system, it is actually a third call from your side to BMID, this one being Front-End to Back-End.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTcxMjA4ODUsMjAyOTI4MzY4NiwxOD
+eyJoaXN0b3J5IjpbLTU5ODE3MTE5LDIwMjkyODM2ODYsMTgzND
-M0MTYwOTI5LC00MzU3NjY4NDYsLTk2MTIyNzAzMl19
+E2MDkyOSwtNDM1NzY2ODQ2LC05NjEyMjcwMzJdfQ==
 -->